Double Degree Programmes

-You are studying at Tongji university and would like to pursue a Master's Degree at TU Darmstadt?
-We show you how it's done!
+You are studying at Tongji University and would like to pursue a Master's degree at TU Darmstadt?
+We'll show you how it's done!

 There is a close cooperative relationship between Tongji University Shanghai and TU Darmstadt.
 Due to our international focus and the large number of exchanges with partner universities all over the world, some courses of the Master’s programme are offered in English.
 However, most of them are in German.
 Within the framework of the Master’s programme examination plan, the requirements of both universities are taken into account.
-Hence, after having completed the programme successfully, all students obtain the Master’s degree from TU Darmstadt and the Master’s degree from Tongji University.
+Hence, after having completed the programme successfully, all students obtain a Master’s degree from TU Darmstadt in addition to a Master’s degree from Tongji University.

 Students have the once-in-a-lifetime opportunity to discover the culture and language of another country.
 This experience enables students to build both on their technical and social skills.

-The teaching plan of the double-degree student should be decided by the corresponding departments from both Tongji and TU Darmstadt.
+The double degree student's course selection should be decided on by the corresponding departments from both Tongji and TU Darmstadt.